gumberss/FinanceControlinatorDocs/Features/Purchase Listinator/Shared Lists/Shared Lists ADR.md

 The shopping cart module holds the primary responsibility for managing the entire lifecycle of the shopping cart, handling both the events originating from all shopping sessions and external events not directly tied to any specific shopping session.

-Once the Redis is a key value database, each relationship needs to be between key and values and all of them will be explained below:
+Once Redis is a key value database, each relationship needs to be between keys and values and all of them will be explained below:
-- [LIST_ID]\_list: Store the purchase list at the moment of the first shopping session notify the shopping cart module that session is active;
+- [LIST_ID]\_list: Store the purchase list at the moment of the first shopping session and notify the shopping cart module that the session is active;
-- [LIST_ID]\_shopping\_sessions: stores in a set all the active shopping sessions IDs.
+- [LIST_ID]\_shopping\_sessions: stores in a set of all the active shopping session IDs.
 This key is used when a shopping session is closed to check if there is another session active or not;
 - [LIST_ID]\_global\_cart: stores in a set all the shopping cart events;
 - [SHOPPING_ID]\_list\_id: The list ID that the shopping session belongs to.
-This key was needed because the shopping events provided by the customer directly from the mobile app doesn't have the purchase list id inside of it.
+This key was needed because the shopping events provided by the customer directly from the mobile app don't have the purchase list id inside of it.

 #### Consequences